ferrarimarco/home-lab/docs/architecture/dns-zones-servers-resolvers.md

 ## DNS servers

-This environment contains two DNS servers:
+This environment contains the following DNS servers:

 - Cloudflare DNS servers that act as authoritative name servers for the root DNS zone.